-I graduated with an integrated master’s in psychology with a focus on neuroscience and neuroimaging at the University of York in 2018.
-During my degree, I worked as a part-time research assistant on a sleep study.
-Following graduation, I held a full-time research technician position at the University of Leeds.
-This was an industry collaboration with a neurotech company where I worked to create a portable EEG device for measuring and boosting sleep in the home environment.
-I volunteered for several clinical associations including the Stroke Association, The Alzheimer’s Society, and I have undertaken roles caring for disabled individuals and as a clinical psychologist administrative assistant.
-This inspired me to undertake research in clinical neuroscience, particularly within the field of sleep.
+I graduated with a master’s in psychology with a focus on neuroscience and neuroimaging at the University of York in 2018.
+After this I worked full time at the University of Leeds as a research technician.
+This was an industry collaboration with a neurotech company where I worked to create a portable EEG device for measuring and boosting sleep at home.
+I volunteered for several associations including the Stroke Association, The Alzheimer’s Society, and undertook roles caring for disabled individuals and as a clinical psychologist administrative assistant.
+This inspired me to undertake research in clinical neuroscience.
 I chose the MRC DTP as I liked the friendly, cohort feel and the opportunity to go on training workshops.
-I also liked the interdisciplinary aspect having really enjoyed working with a diverse team in my previous role.
-The range of projects that DTP students are doing is incredible and the annual symposium is a great way to learn about new topics.
-During my time as a DTP student, I have also taken up roles as a graduate teaching assistant on the King’s BSc Psychology programme and as an MRC DTP student rep – both of which have been thoroughly rewarding.
+During my time as a DTP student, I have also taken up roles as a graduate teaching assistant on the King’s BSc Psychology programme and as an MRC DTP student rep both of which have been thoroughly rewarding.

 Stanyer, E. C., Creeney, H., Nesbitt, A. D., Holland, P. R., & Hoffmann, J. (2021).
 Subjective Sleep Quality and Sleep Architecture in Patients With Migraine: A Meta-analysis.
 Neurology, 97(16), e1620-e1631.